How long does it take to recover from a trauma bond, Flourishing Hope Counseling, Kingsville, Texas

 Creating Your Closure and Acceptance

 Recovering from the trauma bond means creating closure and acceptance for yourself.
-For some, it is not easy to come to get to acceptance.
+For some, it is not easy to come to acceptance.
 Many survivors look for narcissists to give them the closure they need to be free from the trauma bond.
 Acceptance is a huge part of improving your recovery time from the trauma bond.
 You can create your closure by accepting.
 You do this by seeing the narcissist and the relationship for their true qualities.
-As you stop romanticizing the relationship your recovery from the trauma bond increases.
+As you stop romanticizing the relationship, your recovery from the trauma bond increases.

 Just because it’s taking time doesn’t mean it’s not happening.